lexide/clay/README.md

 # Clay

 Clay allows you to populate a model object with an array of data (from a database or other data store) without having to manually apply the values by hand.
-The data array is parsed against the properties of the model and data is applied automatically directly or via setters if they are available.
+Data is applied to the model based on the name of each property, either directly or via setters if they are available.
-Clay supports array data and properties which contain other objects (in a multi layered data structure) as well as automatically converting data array keys to camel case when looking for properties in the model.
+Clay supports nested array data and properties which contain other objects (in a multi layered data structure) as well as automatically converting keys to camel case when applying data to the model.

 ## installation